advaitkumar3107/sec_10k_analysis/README.md

 ## Task 2
 * For displaying these plots in an application, I have used [streamlit](https://share.streamlit.io/) which is a free of cost online dashboard builder.
 I chose this since it supports multiple free dashboards for an indefinite time as opposed to other paid apps like Heroku.
 * My dashboard is present on the following url : [streamlit dashboard](https://sec10kanalysis.streamlit.app/).
-In case the url doesnt work due to memory issues, try running it locally by following the steps in [Local Run](https://github.com/advaitkumar3107/sec_10k_analysis/edit/main/README.md#local-run)
+In case the url doesnt work due to memory issues, try running it locally by following the steps in [Local Run](#local-run)
 * Note : It takes about 10-15 minutes to generate the plots since there is a lot of data to be downloaded, and a lot of predictions to be made.

+<a id="local-run"></a>
 ### Local Run
 * In case the streamlit dashboard doesnt work due to memory issues, you can create a local dashboard using the following steps:
   ```bash